Noise assessments for planning applications

 Planning applications for property developers

-The the Blue Orchid in Aspley Guise, Milton Keynes proposed to build a residential building on their property.
+The Blue Orchid in Aspley Guise, Milton Keynes proposed to build a residential building on their property, neighbouring the restaurant.

 As there is a restaurant with extractor fans onsite, the extractor fans were seen by the Bedfordshire Council as a noise source.
 Noise level measurements were taken over a 48 hour period to ascertain both the extractor fan noise and the background noise during the night.